PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   retain the direct implementation's behavior.
 The direct and PyTorch modules are compatibility wrappers only and do not carry parallel match/rewrite rules.
+- Unbound nonconstant-input discovery and layout repair have one Torch/ TensorFlow-free owner in `passes/unbound_input_layout.py`.
+Standalone issue reporting retains its lightweight producer-name scan.
+Repair first snapshots issue consumers by object identity; it constructs one `ModelIRGraphIndex` only when an issue exists, resolves current positions after each insertion, and skips later issues once an earlier bridge produces the same tensor.
+  DEQUANTIZE exact/fallback source policy, nearest source ordering, SPLIT data slot, MUL all-consumers guard, dtype/shape checks, quantization metadata, unique perm naming, and insertion-before-consumer order remain unchanged.
+  The lowerer wrapper reconciles shapes with the maintained index and preserves the existing stats key for both primary and fallback callers.
 - Shared parsers preserve the exact old generated syntax when broadening would change rule eligibility.
 Parser ownership tests prevent duplicate exporter implementations and unused compatibility imports.